 Create extra space

 Look at how you can add extra space to your home by converting your loft or garage, or by adding a conservatory.
 Done well, all of these can add much-needed family space and value to your home.
-Just ensure you have all the relevant permissions in place and that you don’t adversely impact on the original charm and character of your home.
+Just ensure you have all the relevant permissions in place, and that you don’t adversely impact on the original charm and character of your home.
 Yes, any of these projects entail a significant investment, but they are probably the most family-friendly upgrade you could make to your home.
+They’re also ideal for accommodating multiple family generations in one property; if there’s a family member with mobility issues you might also need to get a stairlift, so make sure you incorporate this into your designs.

 Add an extra bathroom